NjoguAngela/Autolib-Dataset_EDA-Hypothesis-testing/README.md

   11. Utilib_14_returned_sum - Number of Utilib 1.4 returned that date in that area
   12. Slots_freed_sum - Number of recharging slots released that date in that area
-  13. Slots_taken_sum - Number of recharging slots taken that date in that area
+  13. Slots_taken_sum - Number of recharging slots taken that date in that area The dataset had 16085 rows and 13 columns.
 ## Summary of Analysis

 ## Technologies used